Techcable/psyco/content/index.rst

     See `installing from sources@psycoguide/sources.html`.
     Version 1.5.2 is not quite released yet, although the number 1.5.2 is already used on some web pages (just for confusion).
+    The snapshot is a release candidate: please report any problem.

 11 October 2006